Rustam64/SmartMobility/CLI TOOLS/README.md

 To list parameters use 'ros2 param list' as in image chapter 6.1

-To get a parameter value use 'ros2 param get /turtlesim background_g' as seen in image chapter 6.2 and to edit it use 'ros2 param set /turtlesim background_r 150' as in image chapter 6.3
+To get a parameter value use 'ros2 param get /turtlesim background_g' as seen in image chapter 6.2.

+To edit a parameter use 'ros2 param set /turtlesim background_r 150' as in image chapter 6.3

 To save parameters use 'ros2 param dump /turtlesim' and to load parameters use '# ros2 param load /turtlesim ./turtlesim.yaml'